citp/privacy-policy-historical/a/al/all/allakhazam.com.md

-> *The following text is extracted and transformed from the allakhazam.com privacy policy that was archived on 2016-06-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160616065644id_/http%3A//www.zam.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the allakhazam.com privacy policy that was archived on 2016-12-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161222151656id_/http%3A//www.zam.com/privacy.html) for the most accurate reproduction.*

-# ZAM
+# Privacy Statement | ZAM - The Largest Collection of Online Gaming Information

 ## ZAM Network, LLC